-This course will trace the missionary activities of Paul in southwest Turkey with a special focus on biblical history, geography and Pauline missionary strategies.
+Traces the missionary activities of Paul in southwest Turkey with a special focus on biblical history, geography and Pauline missionary strategies.
 This will include ancient Roman culture and history as well as the history and culture of modern Turkey.
 Credit will not be given for more than 6 credit hours.
 Additional fee required.
 Offered alternate years.